 These adorable ashy honey brown hair highlights painted on straight black hair make the whole hairstyle pop out with the dimension it offers.
 Style these honey-colored locks with a center part perfect for faces with symmetrical sides.

 “This is a natural, golden honey brown hair color with natural highlights for warm, golden skin.
 If you have thick hair, keep the sides and nape area short,” says hairstylist Niki Germain of Texas.

 If you want this honey hair color, Germain says you need the personality and lifestyle for this color and haircut to make you feel good.

 This honey balayage brown is a free hand-painted dimensional and textured balayage.
 It creates movement with color placement.

-The reason why balayage and freehand hair painting have become very popular is that it gives women the ability to have low-maintenance blonde hair.
-Since the roots of the hair are left on its natural tone, it gives you the ability to wait several weeks before getting a touch-up.
+Balayage and freehand hair painting have become very popular because they give women the ability to have low-maintenance blonde hair.
+Since the roots of the hair are left on their natural tone, it allows you to wait several weeks before getting a touch-up.

 #21: Gorgeous Copper Honey Brown Hue